Compassion.Purpose. Empowerment.

 Many of our visitors get to go there and the inmates are extremely thankful.
 None of those items are provided by the prison.
 So it’s is a time for singing, dancing, and appreciation.

-Some of our latest projects.
+of our latest efforts.